© 2023 CyberNews - Latest tech news,

 HostPapa's email section in the cPanel

-This is what you’ll see once you do all that.
+You’ll see the Email Accounts page once you do that.

 Creating business email account with HostPapa

-Yes, a little bit more field-filling, but one, two, and you’re done here too!
-And you have a professional email account.
-Just keep in mind as these email accounts are stored on your server, they are not fit for massive marketing campaigns or frequent mailing.
+Now you have a professional email account.
+Just keep in mind that, as these email accounts are stored on your server, they are not fit for massive marketing campaigns or frequent mailing.

 The bottom line is that HostPapa is very easy and intuitive to use.
-Everything is functioning flawlessly, and you won’t have any troubles navigating cPanel.
-All the necessary tools, like domain, email, database management, and many others, can be found there.
+Everything is functioning flawlessly, and you won’t have any trouble navigating cPanel.
+All the necessary tools, like your domain, email, database management, and many others, can be found there.

 Performance – is HostPapa fast?

-For this HostPapa review, I’ve put the provider through 3 reliability and speed-oriented tests.
-While the provider kept a perfect 100% in two weeks of examination, its response time wasn’t the greatest.
+For this HostPapa review, our research team and I put the provider through 3 reliability and speed-oriented tests.
+While the provider kept a perfect 100% in two weeks of examination, its response time wasn’t the best.
 However, the provider presented very good speed.

-Let’s take a closer look into the reliability, speed, and stability test results of this provider.
+Let’s take a closer look at the reliability, speed, and stability test results of this provider.

 HostPapa uptime and response time

 The first thing we tested for this HostPapa review was the host's reliability.
-For that, I’ve monitored the provider for around 2 weeks.
+For that, we monitored the provider for around 2 weeks.

 In that time, it kept an impressive record of 0 outages.
 This resulted in the perfect 100% uptime.
-Simply put, this is an amazing result.
-Especially when HostPapa officially gives you a 100% uptime guarantee.
+Simply put, this is an amazing result, especially when HostPapa officially gives you a 99.9% uptime guarantee.

 HostPapa's uptime and response time monitoring

 Its response time, however, is a slightly different story.
 The average response time came up to 1.19s.
-And while it’s not the worst out there, it could be much better too.
-As an example, the market’s average response time circles around 600ms.
+And while it’s not the worst out there, it could be much better.
+As an example, the market’s average response time is around 600ms.

 So while it’s nothing your visitors will complain about, it’s almost double the market’s average.